j-f-d/hass-esi-thermostat/README.md

 ## Features

-Compared to DeclanSC's version, I have:
+Compared to [DeclanSC's repo], I have:

 - Added support for Cylinder Thermostats (as a Water Heater)
 - Replaced any use of synchronous IO with Asynchronous
-- Addressed all pyline and coding standards issues.
+- Addressed all Pylint/Pylance and coding standards issues.
 - Reviewed and rewritten the API to conform to the documented recommendations.

 The common features are: